lesterong/nm4259-website/src/content/blog/week-5.md

 With our user research, we moved into wireframes.
 We started with designing personas and scenarios to summarise key user behaviours and needs.
 I felt that this process helped my group bridge the gap from user research to design, in increasing our understanding of what features our users may require.

-When coming up with the scenario, I thought deeper about context NUS NextBus users use the application in.
+When coming up with the scenario, I thought deeper about the context NUS NextBus users use the application in.
 Users often use the application for a short period of time while on the go.
 This meant that our design has to involve a high level of contextual awareness, and during our group discussions, I proposed some features that I thought might help:

 - Location awareness, for example when using the app to find directions, we can prefill the current location.
 - Fuzzy searching for locations, since typing while moving is more error-prone, users should be able to find search results even when they make small errors.